koterba/seats-automation/README.md

 - Admin dashboard for managing users and viewing scheduled check-ins.
 - Randomized check-in times to mimic human behavior.
 - Logs actions and responses for monitoring purposes.
+- Logging check-ins to discord as pretty embeds through a webhook

 ---